ga4gh/fasp-scripts/README.md

 #### DiscoverySearchClient.py

-Wrapper to call a DiscoveryClient and return results of a query.
+Wrapper to call the DNAStack DiscoveryClient and return results of a query.

 #### BigQuerySearchClient